 - Therapeutic diets or supplements to help support brain health: These foods tend to be rich in antioxidants, vitamin E and omega-3 fatty acids.

 - Brain challenges: Provide food puzzles and interactive toys that can help stimulate the mind, or train your pet to learn a new trick.

 - Medication: Currently, there’s one medication for CDS that’s approved for use for dogs, but not for cats.
 Depending on your pet’s signs, your veterinarian may recommend other medications that may help reduce stress and anxiety.

 - Regular exercise: If your pet is physically fit, provide regularly scheduled exercise or play to keep them moving and help encourage normal sleep-wake cycles.

-- No changes in routine: New people or pets in the household, or schedule disruptions can be stressful on older pets.
+- No changes in routine: New people or pets in the household or schedule disruptions can be stressful for older pets.